Mignon Schwenke

 Mignon Schwenke (born 4 November 1954) is a German politician for The Left.

 Life and politics

-Schwenke was born on 4 November 1954 in the West German town of Amberg and is a member of The Left since her foundation in 2007.
+Schwenke was born in the West German town of Amberg and is a member of The Left since its foundation in 2007.

 Since 2011 Schwenke is a member of the Landtag of Mecklenburg-Vorpommern and since 2016 vice-president of the same federal diet.